 The most important compound in sweet wormwood leaves is a an antimalarial sesquiterpene called artemisinin, which works by disrupting the sexual reproduction of the most deadly malarial parasite, Plasmodium falciparum, eventually killing it off completely.

-Besides antimalarial activity, sweet wormwood has antioxidant, antibacterial, antifungal, and anti-inflammatory biological activities, due to the presence of secondary metabolites, mainly flavonoids, steroids, aliphatic hydrocarbons, aromatic ketones, aromatic acids, phenylpropanoids, alkaloids, and coumarins.
+Besides antimalarial activity, sweet wormwood has antioxidant, antibacterial, antifungal, and anti-inflammatory biological activities, due to the presence of secondary metabolites, such as flavonoids, steroids, aromatic ketones, aromatic acids, alkaloids, and coumarins, among others.
 These compounds not only contribute to relieve fever and headaches, but are also are known to interfere directly or indirectly with various inflammatory mediators, including nitric oxide (NO), which plays a central role in inflammatory and immune reactions involved in neurodegenerative disorders, such as Alzheimer's disease.

 Artimesinin works by disrupting the sexual reproduction Plasmodium falciparum, a protozoan parasite that causes malaria.